aehrc/smart-forms/README.md

 If you have any feature suggestions, feel free to also create an issue.
 However, we will try to prioritise more general rather than use-case specific features due to resourcing constraints.

 We are also accepting contributions to make the product better!
-Please read [CONTRIBUTING](CONTRIBUTING.md).
+Please read [CONTRIBUTING](CONTRIBUTING.md) or discuss on [zulip](https://chat.fhir.org/#narrow/stream/425534-smart-forms).

 ## Discussions